savvar9991/erpc/README.md

 ✅ Define hourly, daily [rate limits](https://docs.erpc.cloud/config/rate-limiters) for each upstream provider, to control usage, costs and high-scale usage<br/>
 ✅ Avoid redundant upstream costs by locally [caching](https://docs.erpc.cloud/config/database) RPC responses, with reorg-aware caching layer<br/>
 ✅ You don't need to think about which upstream supports which `eth_*` method; eRPC automatically does that.<br/>
-✅ Receive consistent error codes with details across 5+ third-party providers and reporting of occured errors.<br/>
+✅ Receive consistent error codes with details across 5+ third-party providers and reporting of occurred errors.<br/>
 ✅ Single dashboard to observe rps throughput, errors, and avg. latency of all your RPC providers.<br/>
 ✅ [Authentication](https://docs.erpc.cloud/config/auth) modules such as basic auth, secret-based, JWT and SIWE.<br/>
 ✅ [Smart batching](https://docs.erpc.cloud/operation/batch) to aggregates multiple RPC or contract calls into one.<br/>